top of page

 None of the services provided by the Centre for Grief and Healing are counseling, therapy, or crisis sessions.

-Click our Peer Support Self Assessment to see if peer support is the right fit for you.
+Participate in our Peer Support Self Assessment Tool to see if peer support is the right fit for you.

 Our organization does not deny the bereaved community from receiving our services and supports, unless otherwise noted (e.g., age limits).
 We are here to support you.